byoda/byoda-python/docs/infrastructure/create_a_service.md

 If the type is "object" then it must have a key "properties with as value an object with the keys:
   - description: What the data stored in this property is used for
   - #accesscontrol: see below for more information
-  - type: must be a scalar, (ie. "string" or "number")
+  - type: must be a scalar, (ie. "string" or "number") or an array
   - format: any value for this key is used for data validation but is not translated into the GraphQL API

 IF the type is "array" then the following keys are required: